gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 ### Power of dynamic splitting

-Go's one knob control to amount of parallelization means that when the number of tests increase/decrease all you will need to do is change the `run instance count` based on number of tests & resource availability.
+Go's one knob control to amount of parallelization means that when the number of tests increase/decrease all you will need to do is change the `run instance count` based on number of tests & resource availability & you are done!

 As always, Go questions can be asked at [go-cd](https://groups.google.com/forum/#!forum/go-cd)